What does it mean to design quality into a proposal?

 Spoiler alert: It requires change.
 But it's worth it.

 Designing quality into a proposal means building a process in which defects aren't created.
+This is far superior to a process that allows defects and then tries to find and fix them.
 Designing quality in doesn't just mean making sure you get it right the first time, it means eliminating the possibility of defects.
 It is a very different approach from creating a draft and then inspecting it.

 If we define proposal quality as reflecting what it will take to win, a defect is something that runs counter to what it will take to win.
-The magnitude of the defect is directly proportionate to how it impacts what it will take to win.
+The magnitude of the defect is directly proportional to how it impacts what it will take to win.
 Thus, while you might consider a single typo to be a defect it is, in all likelihood, an inconsequential one.
 However, failing to comply with the RFP requirements, ignoring the evaluation criteria, or scoping the offering wrong and blowing the price are defects that can ensure a loss.
-The trick is to be able to define what it will take to win.
+To be a defect, it has to lower your win probability.
+To keep this from being purely subjective, you must define what it will take to win in order to assess the severity of a potential defect.

 Designing quality into a proposal starts with how you design your offering

 Building a proposal around what it will take to win and doing that without defects means you need to know what you want to offer before you start writing.
-Offering design is an engineering process, and while it will require specifications to be documented, designing your offering should not be done by writing about it.
-But you may select any engineering design methodology that fits the nature of what you offer.
+Offering design is an engineering process, and designing your offering should not be done by writing about it.
+You may select any engineering design methodology that fits the nature of what you offer.
 The goal of offering design is to ensure that what you intend to offer fulfills what it will take to win before you create a narrative draft of the proposal based on it.

 Thinking things through instead of writing and re-writing

 While the offering is being designed, you should also be designing the proposal, with a separate plan for the proposal content that identifies what you need to say and how you need to say it.
 This plan should address the structure of the proposal and how you should present the details of your offering.
 It should explain to proposal writers how to position things against the evaluation criteria, competitive environment, and what you know about the customer.
 It should explain what points need to be made and how to incorporate your bid strategies and differentiators.
-The Proposal Content Plan should also be approved before turning it into a narrative.
+It should explain what proof points you will use to make the conclusions you want the customer to reach credible.
+The Proposal Content Plan should also be approved before using it to draft the proposal narrative.

 Designing quality into the proposal means having thought through the offering and its presentation before you create a narrative draft.
 This is the only way to create a draft that is without defects, and fully incorporates what it will take to win.